An improved analysis of the M\"omke-Svensson algorithm for graph-TSP on subquartic graphs: Subquartic graphs: General case

 \begin{lemma} If a vertex $v$ is LP-satisfied, then it is satisfied by $f$. \end{lemma}

-\begin{proof} Let $S \subseteq B(T)$ denote the set of back edges that covers a particular tree cut.
-If $S$ consists of a single edge with $x$-value 1, then the $f$-value of this edge will also be 1.
-Let us now suppose the set $S$ contains multiple edges, whose total $x$-value is at least 1.
-Consider the following three cases: First, suppose $S$ contains at least two edges with $x$-value at least $1/2$.
+\begin{proof} Let $B' \subseteq B(T)$ denote the set of back edges that covers a particular tree cut.
+If $B'$ consists of a single edge with $x$-value 1, then the $f$-value of this edge will also be 1.
+Let us now suppose the set $B'$ contains multiple edges, whose total $x$-value is at least 1.
+Consider the following three cases: First, suppose $B'$ contains at least two edges with $x$-value at least $1/2$.
 In this case, the $f$-value on each of these edges remains at least $1/2$.
-Second, if the set $S$ contains only edges that have $x$-value at most $1/2$, then the total $f$-value is at least the total $x$-value, since the $f$-value does not decrease in this case.
+Second, if the set $B'$ contains only edges that have $x$-value at most $1/2$, then the total $f$-value is at least the total $x$-value, since the $f$-value does not decrease in this case.

-The third case is when $S$ contains only one edge with $x$-value at least half.
+The third case is when $B'$ contains only one edge with $x$-value at least $1/2$.
 Suppose that this edge $e$ has value $x_e=1-\gamma \geq 1/2$.
-The remaining edges in $S$ must have total $x$-value at least $\gamma$.
-If at least one of these edges has $f$-value half, or $x$-value at least $1/4$, then we are done.
-Thus, all the edges in the set $S\setminus{e}$ must have $x$-value less than $1/4$.
+The remaining edges in $B'$ must have total $x$-value at least $\gamma$.
+If at least one of these edges' $x$-value is at least $1/4$, then we are done (because this edge will have $f$-value $1/2$).
+Thus, all the edges in the set $B'\setminus{e}$ must have $x$-value less than $1/4$.
 In this case, the total $f$-value for these edges is at least $2\gamma$.
 Note that the $f$-value of edge $e$ is at least $1-2\gamma$. \end{proof}

 \begin{definition} For each vertex $j \in T_{exp}$, let $c_f(j) = \sum_{i:(i,j) \in B(T)} f(i,j) - 1 - \eps(j)$. \end{definition}